gabr444/chess-engine/README.md

 ```
 ./a.exe
 ```
-or simply launch exe file
+or simply launch executable file